Trump's social media company starts trading on Nasdaq with a market value of almost USD 6.8 billion

 Another risk, the company said, was that as a controlling stockholder, Trump would be entitled to vote his shares in his own interest, which may not always be in the interests of all the shareholders generally.

 If recent trading activity is any indication, investors could be in for a bumpy ride.
 Digital World shares more than doubled this year ahead of a shareholder vote on the merger with Trump Media.
 After the vote Friday, shares dropped almost 14 per cent, but Monday they rebounded strongly with a gain of 35 per cent.
-(AP) GRS GRS
+(AP) PY PY